thecppzoo/thecppzoo.github.io/idioms/vtable-freeze.md

 ## What is the issue?

 In many cases you write polymorphic code in which you know the type of the data won't change while doing an operation.
 It is very frequent you may have a container of pointers to objects of the same type, for example, all of the Java containers are exactly like this, collections of references to objects of exactly the same dynamic type that descends from `Object`, hence it is desirable to factor out the addresses of the virtual methods that will be called based on the first element in the container.
-But standard C++ does not give you any way to do this, except mokeying with the vtable implementation of your ABI, or using GCC extensions.
+But standard C++ does not give you any way to do this, except monkeying with the vtable implementation of your ABI, or using GCC extensions.
 For example,

 ```c++
 #include <tuple>